Top 10 Things to Do in St. Martin Parish

 10. Bayou Teche Brewing

-Talk to enough fans of Louisiana beer, and Bayou Teche will likely come up.
+Talk to enough fans of Louisiana beer, and Bayou Teche Brewing will likely come up.
 It’s one of the most popular labels in the state, and it’s brewed in the small town of Arnaudville.
-Visit the brewery yourself and take a complimentary behind-the-scenes tour, where you’ll learn all about how Bayou Teche makes its phenomenal beers.
+Visit the brewery yourself and take a complimentary behind-the-scenes tour, where you’ll learn all about how Bayou Teche makes phenomenal beers like the seasonal sour Tart Side of the Teche and the citrusy Swamp Thing IPA.